kanwarpal-singh01/python/Seedesta/README.md

+Hello,
+I'm Kanwarpal Singh.
-Hello, I'm kanwarpal singh working at @Devtechnosys pvt ltd .Interested in learning and exploring more about Platform/Infra engineering, DevOps and Backend Development.
+I'm a Python and JavaScript Developer working at @Devtechnosys pvt ltd and I do a bunch of open-source stuff.
+Interested in learning and exploring more about Platform/Infra engineering, DevOps and Backend Development.